ykushch/mute-tabs/README.md

-# MuteTabs
+# Mute Tabs
 Chrome Extension that enables to mute / unmute all Chrome tabs in one click.

-Direc URL to store: [MuteTabs](https://chrome.google.com/webstore/detail/mute-tabs/dmnijdnindlggpbphaokobmejlkmneip)
+Direct URL for extension in Google Chrome store: [MuteTabs](https://chrome.google.com/webstore/detail/mute-tabs/dmnijdnindlggpbphaokobmejlkmneip)